NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Fixed:

 ♦ Delete all previous/next frames: Now multiple frame selection is taken into account (thanks to @pawlos).
+♦ DirectX capture: The cursor was not being correctly captured in non-primary monitors.
+♦ DirectX capture: A crash message was not displaying its details when capturing in async mode.
+♦ DirectX capture: Adjusted message when trying to capture in a screen rendered by another graphics adapter.
+♦ DirectX capture: The legacy recorder was not able to capture using the option to just capture when something changes on screen.

 ### Known Bugs: